 The parasite is a selector, a point of decision where a new diagonal path is established that redirects the flow of production.
 To raw production, they add information, creating a new direction for a system.p.
 89

 Consider a wineskin containing wine.
 This is an assemblage.
 The wine is now portable; the wineskin offers the wine a form, and the full wineskin also has a different form.
-Wine without the wineskin or some other container is like energy without information–the root of information is form.
+Wine without the wineskin or some other container is like energy without information–the root word of information is form.
 The wineskin is a also host of the parasitic wine.

 A closed system at equilibrium knows no time, or rather it knows only the endless, ceaseless time of the return to steady state.
 Living systems, by contrast, operate quite far from equilibrium states, oscillating between numerous existing and emergent norms.
 What we call history begins with differentiation, divergence.
 Serres likens it to an empty set or a white space that is invaded by the parasite, who chases out all the others, creating disequilibrium – ‘the introduction of parasite in a system is equivalent to the introduction of noise… time does not begin without its intervention’Brown, p.
 91